 Running a marathon is a really big goal.
 At least for me.
 I was never much of an athlete growing up and the idea of running a marathon was inconceivable when I first started running.
 I started with small goals.
 My first running race was a 10k.
 I liked it.
 I ran a bunch more short races.
 Bit by bit I increased my long runs to the point where I could run about 10 miles.
 So then I tried a half marathon.
 I liked it too.
 I decided to train and see if I could run a marathon.
 You know the ending to that story already.
 I continue to run a lot of shorter races because they give me information on how well I’m doing with respect to speed and overall performance.
 Running well in a 5km race can be just as rewarding as qualifying for Boston.

-When I decided to run a marathon the first thing I did was sign up for a training program with Marathon Dynamics.
+When I decided to run a marathon the first thing I did was sign up for a training program with Marathon Dynamics in Toronto.
 That was a very wise choice.
 Not only did I learn a lot about the art and science of running a marathon, I discovered a community of runners who had similar aspirations.
 We ran long runs together, talked about strategy together, commiserated about injuries together, and celebrated successes together.
 Over the years I’ve continued to value community including all those people who have been supporting me from the sidelines with encouragement and water bottles!

 To sum it up, achieving my really big goal of running the Boston Marathon has been a combination of having a disciplined plan and paying attention to what works and doesn’t work.
-Integrating cross training has provided additional strength and capability to facilitate my progress.
+Integrating cross-training has provided additional strength and capability to facilitate my progress.
 Setting small goals along the way to monitor my performance along with a community of people with whom to learn and share the experience has kept me positive and optimistic.
 Now all I have to do is eat well, rest well and look forward to saying “I am running the Boston Marathon” at the starting line.